dwdevs/devops-test/README.md

 First steps
 1. Use your own Github account to clone this repository.
+2. Commit / push code to *your own repo*.
+Commit often at least after you complete each stage.

 Once the activity is completed:
 1. Commit/ push your code into your own Git.